Robot Drummer: Learning Rhythmic Skills for Humanoid Drumming: Experimental Setup

 \subsubsection{Polyphony}

-Although our humanoid robot is physically limited to striking two drums at once (one per stick), MIDI drum sequences often encode complex polyphonic textures with three or more drums at the exact same moment, for example, a simultaneous hit on the snare, tom, and cymbal.
+Although the humanoid robot is physically limited to striking two drums at once (one per stick), MIDI drum sequences often encode complex polyphonic textures with three or more drums at the exact same moment, e.g., simultaneous hit on the snare, tom, and cymbal.
 We quantify this \textit{polyphony} by measuring the fraction of time‐steps where the MIDI drum track requests more than two simultaneous hits.
 These overlapping notes signal moments in the song when the robot must prioritize which drums to hit.